attack68/rateslib/docs/source/c_fx_smile.rst

    )

 Clark's Table 4.5 is replicated here.
-Note that due to using a different parametric form for *Smiles* (i.e. a natural cubic spline), inferring his FX forwards market rates, and not ncessarily knowing the exact dates and holiday calendars, this produces minor deviations from his calculated values.
+Note that due to using a different parametric form for *Smiles* (i.e. a natural cubic spline), inferring his FX forwards market rates, and not necessarily knowing the exact dates and holiday calendars, this produces minor deviations from his calculated values.